rforbiodatascience24/group_07_project/README.md

 Plot 2, significant human gene change

+- multiple regression used for fig 1c done by norbert
 -   **NEED**: yes or no significant change based on age (Age +/-) and yes or no significant change based on species (Sp +/-) count